svaksha/pythonidae/AI.md

    + Resources: [TensorFlow-Tutorials](https://github.com/nlintz/TensorFlow-Tutorials) :: Simple tutorials using Google's TensorFlow Framework.

 ###### Resources
++ [CIML](https://github.com/hal3/ciml) :: A Course in Machine Learning.
+This repository contains the source code for the CIML book (see http://ciml.info/) as well as any course materials that seem useful (slides, documents, labs, etc.).
 + [deepframeworks](https://github.com/zer0n/deepframeworks) :: An evaluation of Deep Learning Frameworks.
 + A [Machine Learning](http://work.caltech.edu/telecourse.html#lectures) course by Prof. Yaser Abu-Mostafa with videos on Youtube.
 + [study](https://github.com/codematician/study) :: A study of interesting algorithms.